wp-plugins/error-reporting/readme.txt

 This value is initially set to the server's timezone and controls what time is used.
 This option requires PHP ver 5+

 == Option Settings Logic ==
-Please see er-screenshot-2.jpg or the plugin's ACP page for visual explanation by example.
+Please see er-screenshot-2.jpg or the plugin's ACP Options page for visual explanation by example.

 == Log Files ==
 Provides links to the log files for viewing / saving, and a way to delete them.

 == Installation ==
 1. Upload 'errorreporting.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'Options' admin menu link, and select 'ErrorReporting'
 4. Configure the options

 == Frequently Asked Questions ==

 = How should I configure the options for "X" error types and "X" folders? =

 There are too many possibilities to show them all in the Option Settings Logic section.
 Hopefully the examples will provide enough insight so that you can figure out what you need for what you want.
 And if you're unsure, Please, Please, Please, experiment with the settings for Log Options, NOT the Email Options.
 But, that said, if enough people recommend or inquire about a particular configuration, it may just make it in a future version's "Top 4 settings" row. :)

 = How can I help? =

 A rough estimate of all the possible different option configuations, not taking into account for different settings producing the same result, is 4,420.
 Needless to say, I have not verified that all of them work correctly.
 If you have trouble with any settings not working as expected, please contact me.

 == Screenshots ==
 Email Options 		- http://www.mittineague.com/dev/img/er-screenshot-1.jpg